 But if there’s low visibility, poor weather conditions, road hazards or the driver is negligent, you’re at risk.
 If you’re struck by a car, the cost of injuries can be thousands of dollars.
 This doesn’t include loss of earning potential, lost wages and the pain and suffering that you’ve endured.

 Pedestrians have the right to expect a safe road crossing, especially if they’ve exercised common sense and looked both ways before moving forward.
 And if the driver involved suffers criminal penalties, it doesn’t help you in your financial hardships.
 An experienced personal injury lawyer can help you get compensation to cover:

-Hinkle Law Offices, P.C. can help you get the damages you deserve.
+Hinkle Law Offices, LLC. can help you get the damages you deserve.
 If you or a loved one has been involved in a pedestrian accident, contact us today and schedule your free initial consultation.